WesloTheWeb/minesweeper/README.md

 ## Developer Note
 I am icing this project as of July 21st, 2023.
 The purporse of this project was for more TypeScript practice and Redux (RTK) with TS.

-The only thing that renders is the gameboard but wranglign the CSS is troublesome and I am not a gamedev.
+The only thing that renders is the gameboard but wrangling the CSS is troublesome and I am not a gamedev.

 Maybe I will come back to this but my time is better suited for more full-stack projects.